LyndaLilly/alx-zero_day/README.md

-I am a software developer
+I am a software developer in ALX